Bradford Rifles: 2/6th Battalion

-In May 1915 the division moved into camp in 'The Dukeries' of Nottinghamshire, with the 2/6th Bn at Thoresby Park, where it trained until October.
+In May 1915, the division moved into camp in 'The Dukeries' of Nottinghamshire, with the 2/6th Bn at Thoresby Park, where it trained until October.
 Then the division concentrated round Retford before going into the Tyne defences where it dug an entrenched defence line in December.
 It moved to Larkhill Camp on Salisbury Plain for battle training in January 1916 and finally received SMLE Mk III rifles and Lewis guns, but in June it was sent to the East Coast defences once more, where it was scattered round East Anglia.
-Here battle training was less convenient and it was againe called upon to provide drafts to the Western Front.
+Here battle training was less convenient and it was again called upon to provide drafts to the Western Front.
 In October it moved inland to Bedfordshire and Northamptonshire.

 Finally, in October 1916, orders were received to bring the division up to full establishment and prepare for overseas service.
-185th Brigade embarked at Southampton on 8 January 1917, and the division completed its concentration in France on 18 January, with 2/6th WestYorks under the command of Lt-Col John Hastings.
+185th Brigade embarked at Southampton on 8 January 1917, and the division completed its concentration in France on 18 January, with 2/6th West Yorkshires under the command of Lt-Col John Hastings.

 The division took its place in the line in the Somme sector opposite Serre.
 Shortly afterwards, the German army began a planned retreat to the Hindenburg Line and from 15 February to 19 March the division's units were engaged in patrol work and stiff actions against rearguards while advancing across the devastated (and booby-trapped) ground until that line was reached.
 The division was then shifted to the line opposite Bullecourt in the southern part of the Arras sector, with 2/6th West Yorkshires at St Leger in brigade reserve.